New LED Hanukkah Menorah Kit

 IMG_4281

 This is an open-source hardware project.
-The schematic diagram is here and you can find additional design files linked from the Larson Scanner project page.
+The schematic diagram is here and you can find additional design files at the Evil Mad Science Wiki

 Configurations